proxystore/benchmarks/docs/globus-compute-tasks.md

 file backend.

 ```
-$ python -m psbench.benchmarks.funcx_tasks \
+$ python -m psbench.benchmarks.globus_compute_tasks \
-    --funcx-endpoint {UUID} \  # UUID returned by funcx-endpoint start
+    --globus-compute-endpoint {ENDPOINT_UUID} \
     --input-sizes 100 1000 10000 \
     --output-sizes 100 1000 10000 \
     --ps-backend FILE --ps-file-dir /tmp/proxystore-dump
 ```

-Omitting `--ps-backend` will result in data being passed directly via FuncX. `--input-sizes` and `--output-sizes` take a list of options and will result in a matrix of tasks being run.
+Omitting `--ps-backend` will result in data being passed directly via Globus Compute. `--input-sizes` and `--output-sizes` take a list of options and will result in a matrix of tasks being run.
 Individual task configurations can be repeated *n* times with the `--task-repeat` parameter.
 A sleep can be added to tasks with `--task-sleep`.
 Task timing stats can be saved to a CSV file with `--csv-file PATH` (this will append to existing files as well).